tillwenke/museum_item_classification/README_modelling.md

 ## prep_nlp

-This notebook is used to train using GPT-3 for textual data.
+This notebook is used to train different models using GPT-3 text embeddings from textual data.

 ## pred_voter